gallit/zuno-switch/README.md

 - Adding 2 "virtual pins" managing respectively the channels 1-4 and 5-8.

 ## Home assistant
-Unable to associate device into ha.
-There is an issue with the "no profile" status of zuno.
-Could be possible to clone existing configuration.
+Press service button 3 times to integrate into ha.
+S0 security seems to be not working.

 ## Jeedom
 Jeedom is a Z Wave Controller software.